nori-dot-eco/contracts/docs/RestrictedNORI.md

 function scheduleExists(uint256 scheduleId) external view returns (bool)
 ```

-Returns the existence of a schedule
+Returns the existence of a schedule.